mbbroberg/obsidian-dotfile-backup/README.md

 ## Acknowledgement

 I only had the patience and time to put this together because I used [GitHub Copilot](https://github.com/features/copilot) at first and [Cody with Claude](https://marketplace.visualstudio.com/items?itemName=sourcegraph.cody-ai) at other times.
-I want to thank everyone who's contributed code helped me navigate this problem.
+I want to thank everyone whose contributed code helped me navigate this problem.